megajanlott/cbor-decoder/README.md

     6. tag and support for other things if there is time
   - every feature developed on **separate branch**
     - with **tests** and **documentation**
+    - with coverage report
     - merged into master after review and if CI is passing
   - release
+4. create a simple sample application if there is time